 Cert ART – Certified Active Release Technique

 Joel Kits is a physical therapist and center manager at our Kentwood location.
-He graduated from Calvin College in 2000 with a Bachelor of Science focusing on Exercise Science, Biology and Psychology.
-He attended Grand Valley State University graduating in 2008 with his Doctorate of Physical Therapy.
-As part of his academic training, Joel’s research involving overuse injuries is published in the peer reviewed journal, Journal of Diagnostic Medical Sonography.
+He graduated from Calvin College in 2000 with a Bachelor of Science focusing on Exercise Science, Biology, and Psychology.
+He attended Grand Valley State University and graduated in 2008 with his Doctorate of Physical Therapy.
+As part of his academic training, Joel’s research involving overuse injuries is published in the peer-reviewed journal, Journal of Diagnostic Medical Sonography.

 Grand Valley State University, 2008

 Full Body Certified

 I came into Hulst Jepsen right after having a major knee surgery.
 I was not able to bend or straighten my knee.
 Now I’m able to play all three of my sports with no problem running, jumping, or pivoting.Ella C.